lsp2610/lsp2610/README.md

 - Hi, I am Louis Porter!

+- I work in data, with experience in analysis, engineering and science.

 - My main programming interests relate to data science, in partciular machine learning models.

 - I have experience using Pandas, NumPy, Scikit-learn, TensorFlow among other Python libraries and extensive experience of SQL.